myrrlyn/home/priv/papers/resume.typ

 = Skills and Abilities

-- I am an expert Rust programmer, fluent in C++11 and C99, and am capable with Ruby.
+- I am an expert Rust programmer, and have written it as my primary language since 2016, roughly v1.10.
+- I am fluent in C++20, C++11, and C99.
+I have written C89, but I would
+  prefer not to do so again.
+- I both write and speak English excellently, and am a skilled public presenter.
+- I use Elixir, TypeScript, and Ruby recreationally.
+- I have maintained an Arch Linux machine continuously since 2013 as my personal computer and public server.
 - I am specialized in asymmetrically-distributed systems and CLI tools, and familiar with web applications.
-I have not written desktop graphical software professionally.
+I have not written desktop, windowed, software professionally.
-- I produce my own technical writing, including both internal API documentation, user manuals, and engineering reports.
 - I primarily use Git and Linux.
 I have used Docker for both development environments and application deployments.
 I am familiar with Mercurial and Windows PowerShell, but have not used them extensively.
 - My public work is on GitHub; I have also used GitLab and the Atlassian suite professionally.
-- I can rapidly learn unfamiliar systems and technologies.
-I have enough of an electrical engineering background to follow along with work in that area, but I am no longer able to work with hardware beyond writing Verilog modules.

 = Formal Education